zspitzer/lucee-cfml-resource-provider/README.md

 There is an old proposal *Add Hooks for Java Event Listeners* which could be useful here https://luceeserver.atlassian.net/browse/LDEV-672

+This could also be adapted/extended to do some interesting stuff like automatically creating resized version of images on save or other workflows

+**PRs are very welcome!**

 ### Build

 Using commandbox, Run `box buildExtension.cfm` to build a .lex file, then manually upload via the admin